me-santhosh/task2/README.md

 # 7) manifest files and CI/CD script
-## used manifest files provided in repo for service and deployment.
+## used manifest files provided in repo for service and deployment (under manifest folder)
 ## used configmap and confisecret provided in repo only for cluster.
 ## used provided jenkinsfile